InfinityVM/InfinityVM/book/src/integration/using-program.md

 ## Offchain requests

 This allows you to send requests directly to the InfinityVM coprocessor.
 This can be done using gRPC or the coprocessor node's REST API.
-The result will still be submitted onchain and can be used by a callback function in your app contract, similer to onchain requests.
+The result will still be submitted onchain and can be used by a callback function in your app contract, similar to onchain requests.

 ![offchain job request](../assets/offchain-job-request.png)